bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns true if element has attributes; otherwise false.

-[Element/getAttributeNames](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttributeNames "The getAttributeNames() method of the Element interface returns the attribute names of the element as an Array of strings.
-If the element has no attributes it returns an empty array.")
+[Element/getAttributeNames](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttributeNames 'The getAttributeNames() method of the Element interface returns the attribute names of the element as an Array of strings.
+If the element has no attributes it returns an empty array.')

 In all current engines.